3rd Grade Science - Earth & Planets

 Confused about continents?
 Get better acquainted with all the continents on earth with this word scramble.

 What happens to water as it travels through mushy, smushy wetlands and swamps?
-Find out all about the water cycle before filling in the scientific terms in the swamp scene.
+Find out all about the water cycle and fill in scientific terms in the swamp.

 Ready for liftoff?
 Take to the starry skies with this worksheet that explores the three basic types of galaxies.